Adventitious roots are different from other roots.

 How to grow quinoa

 Quinoa plants are pretty rugged.
 They can be grown from sea level all the way up to the highest mountain tops (13,000 ft.), just give them plenty of sunlight.
 You will want to select a variety that is suited to your microclimate and elevation.
-Quinoa grows best in loose, sandy soil, which we don’t have here in the Bay Area.
+Quinoa grows best in loose, sandy soil, which we don’t have here in San Jose, California.
 This means you can either grow your quinoa in a raised bed, or you can incorporate a lot of aged compost into your quinoa bed before planting.
 This will provide nutrients and improve drainage.
 Do not try growing quinoa in containers - it needs more underground space than a container can provide.
 Quinoa prefers a soil pH of 6.0 to 8.5, so our alkaline soil isn’t a problem.
 Seeds should be planted 1/4 of an inch deep and watered very gently, to avoid washing seeds away before they get a chance to germinate.

 Quinoa plants prefer temperatures from 25°F to 95°F. This means you can start growing your quinoa in the Bay Area in autumn.
 That way, your plants will be harvested long before our quinoa-killing summer heat kicks in!
 Quinoa plants take 90 to 120 days to mature, so plant accordingly.
 Freezing temperatures will sterilize quinoa pollen, so frost that occurs during flowering can be problematic.
 These plants grow very slowly during their first two or three weeks, so snipping off weeds at ground level is the best way to reduce competition without disturbing the soil.
 Depending on the variety, plants only need 10 to 39 inches of water during the growing season.
 In the Bay Area, in an average year, we receive 15 inches of rain, so some irrigation may be needed, but not a lot.
 Quinoa plants should not be watered once they start going to seed.